gush3l/gs-jobcenter/README.md

 # GS Jobcenter
-Beautiful modern UI job center for servers!
+Beautiful modern UI job center for ESX servers!

 You can configurate everything and also you can use Markdown for job descriptions!